vedansh-malhotra/pl-ucb-star-assessments/README.md

 can merge your branch to `master` if you open a PR.
 Note that the PR should **only** result in changes to `questions/CS999/` and possibly to your element subdirs.

+## Packaging milestone

+You've achieved the packaging milestone when you can render one question (even if grading doesn't fully work yet) that has its files placed as described above.